wyuenho/emacs-pet/README.rst

 The second key insight is Emacs allows you to setup a different value for the exectuable path on a per buffer basis.

+The hardest problem is finding the correct binary, this is what ``python-x`` tries to solve.

 As long as you use one of the supported Python virtualenv tools, ``python-x`` will be able to find the virtualenv root and binary you ask for, with **zero Emacs configuration** necessary.